 The question is, why now?
 Why is now the time to make the jump?
 While there are many reasons patients decide it's time to find a new primary care doctor, a few stand out, again and again, among our patients who’ve already made the switch.
 We want to share their themes with you.

 We hope that hearing their rationale for moving to concierge medicine helps you reflect on your own thoughts and feelings, even if your motivations are uniquely your own.
-You might be surprised to know how many people have experiences similar to yours.
+You might be surprised to know how many people have experiences like yours.

 If you’re the type of informed consumer and health advocate who wants a proactive outlook, not a disaster relief mentality, from your physician, then you’re fitting in with many who choose concierge care.

 Concierge doctors have more time to look at the big picture of your health.
+It’s one of the major pros of concierge medicine.
 They can review your full list of medications and assess how they interact with one another.
 They can coordinate care with your other specialists and providers and investigate treatments, including new and cutting-edge methods.